Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL Week 10, NBA, college basketball, more

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, NBA, CFB picks on Wednesday, November 5
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Broncos vs. Raiders picks on Thursday, Nov.
+6

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-Wednesday is the eve of NFL Week 10 commencing as the Broncos and Raiders will face off on 'Thursday Night Football.'
-While you can already make NFL player props across the best DFS apps for that contest, you can also make picks for Wednesday sporting events.
-Whether you prefer the hardwood and the NBA, the ice and the NHL, or the amateur ranks with college football and basketball, any of these can be wagered on with the help of the latest Betr Picks promo code CBSSPORTS.
-It incentivizes you to make prop picks as this Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
+A classic NFL rivalry takes place on 'Thursday Night Football' as the Denver Broncos host the Las Vegas Raiders.
+Betting the Broncos will be popular on many of the best DFS apps considering their six-game win streak.
+You can make NFL player props on Bo Nix, Courtland Sutton and others, as well as Raiders like Ashton Jeanty and Brock Bowers with the latest Betr Picks promo code CBSSPORTS.
+Not only that, you can also make wagers on the college football, NHL or NBA games on Thursday.
+This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.